Paresh95/NLP_QA_chatbot/README.md

 This repository contains code which allows the end user to upload a document to a vector database and query the document using a Large Language Model (LLM).
 A LLM is a type of machine learning model that can perform a variety of natural language processing (NLP) tasks such as answering questions in a conversational manner.

 The project architecture follows the Retrieval Augmented Generation (RAG) framework.
-This allows the LLM to retrieve facts from an external knowledge base to ground LLMs on the most accurate, up-to-date information.
+This allows the LLM to retrieve facts from an external knowledge base to ground the LLM on the most accurate, up-to-date information.

 <p align="center">
   <img src="images/project-architecture.png" />